awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 ### Create the Organization data collector using a CloudFormation Template Console

 This section is **optional** and automates the creation of the AWS organizations data collection using a **CloudFormation template**.
-You will require permissions to modify CloudFormation templates, create an IAM role, S3 Bucket, Lambda and create a Glue Grawler. **If you do not have the required permissions skip over this section to continue using the standard setup**.
+You will require permissions to modify CloudFormation templates, create an IAM role, S3 Bucket, Lambda and create a Glue Crawler. **If you do not have the required permissions skip over this section to continue using the standard setup**.

 1. Click the **Download CloudFormation**:
-* Clik [here](/Cost/300_Organization_Data_CUR_Connection/Code/main.yaml) if you are deploying to your linked account (recommended)
+* Click [here](/Cost/300_Organization_Data_CUR_Connection/Code/main.yaml) if you are deploying to your linked account (recommended)
 * Click [here](/Cost/300_Organization_Data_CUR_Connection/Code/main_man.yaml) if you wish to deploy straight into your management account
   * You can right-click then choose **Save link as**; or you can right click and copy the link to use with `wget`